 1. Pick a positive Marker

 A positive marker is a word, sound, or phrase that you can use to praise your puppy for when he/she has done something right and good.
+This is also known as positive reinforcement.
 Common markers that you can use as a complement to your puppies are good boy, good girl, yes, or even a simple click of a training clicker.